multiwindowmode/WinSpy/readme.md

 4. **Generalization ability of Winspy on iOS**:

 In our experiment on iOS, we used the 2021 iPad Pro (iOS 17.6.1) as the test device to assess the classification accuracy of seven websites in split-screen mode (Microsoft Edge + adversary app).
 However, due to the absence of convenient automation tools like the adb command, we directly allowed the adversary app to send URL open requests.
 Upon receiving the request, the system would automatically forward them to the default browser.
 Therefore, our adversary app includes two types of threads (CPU threads and statistics thread) and a URL sending thread, which randomly selects one of the seven URLs to send to the system every 10 seconds.
+The final classification accuracy is 82.6%.

 5. **IMU-based sound recovery of Winspy**;